LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 1. Create two new Python files in the *ros2_basics_pkg* folder: *publisher.py* and *subscriber.py*

+2. Make both files executable

-2. Add the following code for the publisher
+3. Add the following code for the publisher

 .. code-block:: python